Entertainment & Special Event Insurance — Kelly Insurance Group

 SECURITY PLAN QUALITY

-Documented, professional security — trained event security personnel, defined crowd control protocols, entry screening procedures, and a staffing ratio appropriate to the crowd size — is the most impactful factor in obtaining assault & battery coverage and in reducing GL premium for high-energy hip hop events.
+Documented, professional security — trained staff, defined crowd-control protocols, entry screening, and a staffing ratio matched to crowd size — is among the most impactful factors in obtaining assault & battery coverage for high-energy events.

 05